Understanding What Drives IBD &

 • impaired digestion during flares

-• sensitivity created by stress or the gut–brain axis
+• heightened sensitivity driven by the gut–brain axis

-These factors can influence symptom severity even when inflammation markers look stable.
+These layers can influence daily wellbeing even when inflammation markers appear stable.

 What Actually Helps Long Term

-Nutrition cannot replace medical care, but it can play a powerful supportive role by helping to:
+Nutrition cannot replace medical care, but it can play a powerful supportive role.

 TLDR

-1. Learn what drives IBD: IBD is an inflammatory condition shaped by immunity, microbiome balance, digestion, stress and nutrition.
+IBD is an inflammatory condition shaped by immune activity, microbiome balance, digestion, stress physiology and nutrition.
 Each person has a unique pattern that influences symptoms and flares.

-2. Understand the role of the nervous system: Stress does not cause IBD, but it can increase sensitivity, disrupt motility and worsen symptoms even when inflammation is stable.
-Supporting the nervous system helps create steadier remission and more predictable digestive patterns.
+Stress does not cause IBD, but it can increase sensitivity, disrupt motility and worsen symptoms even when inflammation is controlled.
+Supporting the nervous system helps create steadier remission and more predictable digestion.